-Writing a Stealthy Pandemic Novel by Sarah Reylea
+Writing a Stealthy Pandemic Novel by Sarah Relyea

-I am so excited to have Sarah Reylea here today!
+I am so excited to have Sarah Relyea here today!
 Make sure you check out her book and show her some love.
 She has an excellent post about writing a pandemic novel.
 Perfect timing!

 Enough has happened in the last three months to keep a good writer busy for years.
 It’s as though we’ve been frozen in the moment, as calamitous events pass before our eyes.
 Since mid-March, when the pandemic really hit, I’ve been following the ghastly parade from a third-floor apartment in Brooklyn, New York.
 Like everyone else these days, I’m feeling overwhelmed and struggling to get things done.
 It’s not what you’d imagine, though.
 I’m not retreating into my mind and surrendering the world—rather, I’m embracing it.
 The city’s still in quarantine, but tomorrow is pounding on the door, and the lock is breaking as I type.
 I can’t ignore it.